STEPS to Family Child Care Success

 - San Diego County Shared Services Alliance Evaluation (Year 1) July 2024 (PDF)

-The Child Care Strength and Sustainability Index (CCSSI) was developed by the ECBO staff, cultural navigators, and the project evaluation team to capture and organize best business practices.
+The Family Child Care Strength and Sustainability Index (FCC-SASI) was developed by the ECBO staff, cultural navigators, and the project evaluation team to capture and organize best business practices.